haddocking/powerfit/README.md

 |Linux            | Yes        | Yes       | Yes |
 |MacOSX           | Yes        | Yes       | No  |
 |Windows          | Yes        | Fail      | No  |

+The GPU version has been tested on:
+NVIDIA GTX680 and AMD Radeon 7730M for Linux